 Over the past years we've increased our strength in areas such as artificial intelligence, computer graphics, systems, security, machine learning, and digital libraries, while maintaining our depth in traditional areas such as theory, programming languages and scientific computing.

 The department provides an exceptionally open and friendly atmosphere that encourages the sharing of ideas across all areas.
 To promote close interaction and collaboration, we maintain a student-to-faculty ratio of about 3 to 1.
 Faculty members are highly accessible, with offices interspersed with those of students.
 Faculty and students also interact outside the department.
 Many play on intramural athletic teams, and some even play together in a rock band.

 Cornell is located in the heart of the Finger Lakes region.
-This beautiful area provides many opportunities for recreational activities such as sailing, windsurfing, canoeing, kayaking, scuba diving, both downhill and cross-country skiing, ice skating, rock climbing, hiking, camping, caving, and wine-tasting.
+This beautiful area provides many opportunities for recreational activities such as sailing, windsurfing, canoeing, kayaking, scuba diving, both downhill and cross-country skiing, ice skating, rock climbing, hiking, camping, caving, and brewery/cider/wine-tasting.
 In fact, Cornell offers courses in all of these activities.
-The Cornell Tech campus in New York City is currently located in the vibrant Chelsea neighborhood of Manhattan.
+The Cornell Tech campus in New York City is currently located on Roosevelt Island.

 Ph.D.
 Program Structure

 Each year, about 30-40 new Ph.D. students join the department.
 During the first two semesters, students become familiar with the faculty members and their areas of research by taking graduate courses, attending research seminars, and participating in research projects.
 By the end of the first year, each student selects a specific area and forms a committee based on the student's research interests.
 This “Special Committee” of three or more faculty members will guide the student through to a Ph.D. dissertation.
 Ph.D. students that decide to work with a faculty member based at Cornell Tech typically move to New York City after a year in Ithaca.